tengge1/ShadowEditor/README-en.md

 13. Re-released the demo project: [Gitee] (http://tengge1.gitee.io/shadoweditor-examples/) [GitHub](https://tengge1.github.io/ShadowEditor-examples/)
 14. Fix the renderer settings, shadow, γ input, γ output, gamma factor setting invalid bug.
 15. Only one point can be drawn at a time for points, lines and spray tools on the plane.

-## v0.1.6Update

-* Release date: March 10, 2019
-* Update log:

-1. Use `xtype.js` to refactor the UI framework in a non-intrusive way.
-2. The main frame is repositioned using absolute positioning.
-3. The bottom panel supports maximization and restoration.
-4. The bottom panel displays resource statistics.
-5. Collect and sort out a large number of textures and models.
-6. Organize the mapping tool.
-7. Organize the model tools.
-8. Organize the thumbnail tool.
-9. Add a point source and no longer add spheres and halos by default.
-10. Add the hemisphere light and no longer add the sky ball by default.
-11. Add a rectangular light and no longer add a rectangular white screen by default.
-12. Since the original selection effect was achieved using `post-processing', severe performance loss and aliasing occurred.
-So use the `normal extrusion> and `template test` methods to re-implement the selected effect.
-13. The selected effect after rewriting is no longer jagged, and the fast anti-aliasing (FXAA) function is not enabled by default, which improves performance.
-For old scenes, uncheck `Quick Approximate Anti-Aliasing (FXAA)` in the scene properties and save again.
-14. By default, no `postprocessing> related shaders and special effects libraries are loaded to improve loading speed.
-15. Fix the creation script comment not finished bug.
-16. Fold the bottom panel feature.
-17. Rewrite the scene tree control to support folding, dragging, and selection.
-18. When you click on the scene to select the model, the scene tree prioritizes the entire model, not part of the model, and automatically expands and scrolls to the selected model.

 ## Project screenshot